 In optomechanical setups, nonclassicality has been observed through the production of squeezed states of mechanical motion in electromechanical systems~\cite{wollman2015quantum,pirkkalainen2015squeezing}, entanglement between distant mechanical systems coupled by light~\cite{riedinger_remote_2018} or microwaves~\cite{ockeloen-korppi_stabilized_2018} and entanglement between the mechanical mode and the microwave mode that leaks from a cavity~\cite{palomaki_entangling_2013}.
 This is accomplished by engineering a particular interaction between microwaves and mechanics through an external classical driving~\cite{hofer_quantum_2011}.
 This in turn means that a certain set of experimental conditions must be satisfied in order for the nonclassical correlations to be generated, particularly against the deleterious effects of environmental noise.
-The determination of these parameters under the constraints of an experimental setting is a complicated optimisation problem even under a small number of tunable variables.
+The determination of these parameters under the constraints of an experimental setting is a complicated optimization problem even under a small number of tunable variables.

-One theoretical method to determine the required parameter values is to develop and analyse a mathematical model of the physical system.
+The usual theoretical method to determine the required parameter values is to develop and analyze a mathematical model of the physical system.
 Typically, in order to make such a model tractable, many simplifying assumptions must be made.
-Further, analytical solutions to the problem are often unavailable and the optimisation must proceed numerically.
-While a broadly applied technique, numerical simulation suffers from a structural weakness, in that the optimisation is guided by the accuracy of the mathematical model rather than the experimental data.
-Here we invert this viewpoint and propose to use Bayesian methods in optimising the production of nonclassical correlations from an optomechanical system.
-In our analysis, the optimisation variables are the control parameters that drive the actual experiment and the figure of merit is taken directly from measurements of the system.
+Further, analytical solutions to the problem are often unavailable and the optimization must proceed numerically.
+While a broadly applied technique, numerical simulation suffers from a structural weakness, in that the optimization is guided by the accuracy of the mathematical model rather than the experimental data.
+Here we invert this viewpoint and propose to use Bayesian methods in optimizing the production of nonclassical correlations from an optomechanical system.
+In our analysis, the optimization variables are the control parameters that drive the actual experiment and the figure of merit is taken directly from measurements of the system.